MileHacker Logo

 • Activate VPN: Once your local SIM card works, activate your VPN to access filtered websites and apps.

-• Initial Purchases: Obtain sufficient local Rials/Toman for immediate expenses like transportation and meals.
+• Initial Purchases: Obtain sufficient local Rials/Toman for initial expenses like transportation and meals.

-• Transportation to Accommodation: Pre-book a taxi or use a ride-hailing app (Snapp/Tap30) from IKA to Qom, or within Qom to your hotel.
+• Transportation to Accommodation: Pre-book a taxi or use transportation-hailing app (Snapp/Tap30) from IKA to Qom, or within Qom to your hotel.
 Check the cost of the ride before starting the journey.

 • Familiarize yourself with local area map.